 The City of Coconut Creek was recently designated a Green Local Government with Gold Certification from the Florida Green Building Coalition (FGBC).
 The City received the highest ranking score in Broward County and the fifth highest in the State of Florida.
 The City’s green construction initiatives were a large part of the success of the FGBC certification.Linda Whitman, Senior Planner

-All new projects in the City must be submitted for review to the Planning Division and the Development Review Committee (DRC).
-Through the DRC process, a “Green Review” is administered and each project is required to state how the requirements of Section 13-320 are being met.
-Before site plan approval is granted, staff and the developer will have agreed on the elements of the project that meet the Green Construction criteria.
+All new projects in the City of Coconut Creek must be submitted for review to the Planning Division and the Development Review Committee (DRC).
+Through the DRC process, a green review is administered and each project is required to state how the requirements of Section 13-320 are being met.
+Before site plan approval is granted, staff and the developer will have agreed on the elements of the project that meet the city’s green construction criteria.
 Those elements are then required to be added to the plans at the time of building permit submission.
 The building permit set is re-routed back through planning and checked against the approved site plan for green compliance.
-At any time after construction is completed, if any element of the green requirement is not being met for the project, Code Enforcement action may be applied.
+At any time after construction is completed, if any element of the green requirement is not being met for the project, code enforcement action may be applied.

-In the early 90’s, Coconut Creek capitalized on their expansive park system and set out to brand themselves with a “Culture of Green Excellence”.
-Community buy-in was developed initially through a campaign for butterfly gardens and was a huge success leading to the City butterfly known as “Fluffy”.
-The City’s green efforts are highlighted with the use of “Fluffy on the Green”.
+In the early 90s, Coconut Creek capitalized on their expansive park system and set out to brand themselves with the tagline “Culture of Green Excellence.”
+Community buy-in was developed initially through a campaign for butterfly gardens and was a huge success leading to the city butterfly known as Fluffy.
+The city’s green efforts are highlighted with the use of “Fluffy on the Green.”
 Coconut Creek is now trademarked as the Butterfly Capital of the World®.

 Section 13-320 of the Land Development Code requires each project seeking development to demonstrate compliance for: